AHMEDABEIDEH/AHMEDABEIDEH/README.md

 <p align="left"> Computer Engineer student at Istanbul Kültür University.</p>

 <h1 align="left">Career Objective:</h1>
-<p align="left">A highly articulate, motivated and enthusiastic with excellent interpersonal skills.
+<p align="left">A highly articulate, motivated and enthusiastic person with excellent interpersonal skills.
 Versatile, analytical and hard-working, with a practical hands-on approach.
-Always perseveres to achieve the best results and able to use own initiative to run projects independently.
+Always perseveres to achieve the best results and I am able to use my own initiative to run projects independently.
 Proven to manage and complete projects to the highest standard and within agreed deadlines.
-Can work as part of a team and manage and motivate team members efficiently to achieve quality expectations under pressure.</p>
+You can work as part of a team and manage and motivate team members efficiently to achieve quality expectations under pressure.</p>

 <ul>
 <li>All of my projects are available at <a href="https://github.com/AHMEDABEIDEH?tab=repositories" target="_balnk">GitHub-Repositories</a></li>